A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Introduction

-Neural Operators such as DeepONet~\cite{lu_learning_2021}, the Fourier Neural Operator~\cite{li2021fourier}, and graph neural operator variants~\cite{anandkumar2019neural} aim to learn mappings from function spaces, rather than between finite-dimensional vectors.
+Neural Operators such as DeepONet~\cite{lu_learning_2021}, Fourier Neural Operator~\cite{li2021fourier}, and graph neural operator variants~\cite{anandkumar2019neural} aim to learn mappings from function spaces, rather than between finite-dimensional vectors.
 This formulation enables them to generalize across families of input functions, achieving mesh-independent predictions and fast inference once trained.
 Their flexibility and non-intrusivity make them particularly attractive for parametric problems and large-scale simulations.
 However, they also present drawbacks: training requires substantial data, the networks can be very large, and their ability to handle complex geometries is limited.
 Graph-based neural operators alleviate this to some extent, but at the price of predicting the full-order field directly, which implies very large network outputs and nontrivial computational costs.

 \gls{pinns}~\cite{RAISSI2019686} incorporate the residual of the physical equation into the training loss, enabling the solution of forward and inverse problems even when data are scarce. \gls{pinns} are especially powerful for inverse problems and for settings where measurements are sparse.
 However, they tend to struggle with complex geometries, and their formulation is not well-suited for input-driven or control problems: a PINN is typically trained for a fixed set of inputs or excitations, and adapting it to new ones generally requires retraining the network.
+Additionally, their implementation requires formulating the governing equations as differentiable residuals, which can be cumbersome when the full-order model is complex or not available in closed form.

 \gls{opinf}~\cite{peherstorfer_data-driven_2016,BENNER2020113433} offers a physics-aware, non-intrusive alternative.
 Instead of learning black-box surrogates, \gls{opinf} identifies reduced operators directly from trajectory data projected onto a reduced basis.
 This approach has the advantage of being parsimonious, data-efficient, and interpretable, while remaining consistent with the structure of the \gls{rom}.
 Nevertheless, \gls{opinf} typically assumes that the reduced operators have a polynomial structure, which can be restrictive in cases where the dynamics involve more complex nonlinear interactions.